Dual Diagnosis of Eating, Substance Abuse, and Mental Health Disorders

 Sometimes, this disorder can cause people to have trouble sleeping or focusing.
 Also, it can make people irritable.

 Finally, PTSD can lead to the development of an eating disorder or an addictive lifestyle.
-Additionally, binge eating, bulimia nervosa, and anorexia nervosa might come because of emotional distress.
+Binge eating, bulimia nervosa, and anorexia nervosa might come because of emotional distress.
 Some people may have a negative self-image because of an abusive experience.
 For others, eating disorders give them something to obsess over.
 This allows them to escape the negative emotions that accompany PTSD.
-Additionally, it’s often that those suffering from PTSD will look to substances to ease the pain brought on by trauma.
+It’s often that those suffering from PTSD will look to substances to ease the pain brought on by trauma.
 After a while, physical dependence and addiction may develop.

 Treating Dual Diagnosis Patients